Nizar991/Library-Robot-Web-Interface/README.md

-add your chatGPT API Key in the .env file
+add your ChatGPT API Key in the .env file